African Civilization Society: Colonization efforts

 Garnet and Delany collaborated with other Black New Yorkers to establish the African Civilization Society (ACS) in September 1858.
-The group envisioned Black colonists emigrating from the U.S. to the West African region of Yorubaland, where they would propagate Christianity and promote Westernization to the indigenous peoples of Africa.
-In particular, the ACS was interested in undermining the Atlantic slave trade and the slave-based plantation economies of the U.S. and the Caribbean.
+The group envisioned Black colonists emigrating from the US to the West African region of Yorubaland, where they would propagate Christianity and promote Westernization to the indigenous peoples of Africa.
+In particular, the ACS was interested in undermining the Atlantic slave trade and the slave-based plantation economies of the US and the Caribbean.
 They sought to do this by training Africans to produce cotton and molasses to compete with slave-produced products in European and American textile manufacturing and other global markets.
-The ACS also promoted self-determination among the African diaspora, advocating in their constitution the "civilization and evangelization of Africa, and the descendants of African ancestors in any portion of the earth, wherever dispersed."
-In 1859, Delany led a group along the Niger River in West Africa to explore possible sites for a colony.
+The ACS intended to serve the African diaspora, advocating in their constitution the "civilization and evangelization of Africa, and the descendants of African ancestors in any portion of the earth, wherever dispersed."
+Concurrent with his association with the ACS, Delany led a group along the Niger River in West Africa to explore possible sites for a colony.
 This expedition developed into a separate project called the Niger Valley Exploring Party.